-Chumlee’s Boss Rick Harrison Reveals The Price Of ‘Pawn Stars’ Fame And Customer’s Dirty Little Secrets!
+Chumlee’s Boss Rick Harrison Reveals The Price Of ‘Pawn Stars’ Fame And Customers’ Dirty Little Secrets

 Pawn Stars Season 14 is filming right now at the World Famous Gold and Silver Pawn Shop near downtown Las Vegas.
 Even with all the hubbub of filming, Chumlee’s boss Rick Harrison is happy to talk about the continual popularity of the show and how the pawn shop has become a top Vegas attraction.
 Yet, there is a downside to stardom and Harrison reveals the price of Pawn Stars fame and gives the lowdown on some of his customer’s dirty little pawning secrets.

-Pawn Stars Season 14 has been filming since September and Rick Harrison, his son Corey and Corey’s best friend, Austin Lee Russell, better known as Chumlee, have been working behind the counters making deals and talking about the historical significance of the fascinating objects that come into the shop.
-In the new season, Richard “Old Man” Harrison, Rick’ father, is only on the show in occasional cameos, while it has been announced that Chumlee’s role has been greatly expanded, with the affable reality star starring solo, without any of the Harrisons nearby.
+Pawn Stars Season 14 has been filming since September and Rick Harrison, his son Corey, and Corey’s best friend, Austin Lee Russell, better known as Chumlee, have been working behind the counters making deals and talking about the historical significance of the fascinating objects that come into the shop.
+In the new season, Richard “Old Man” Harrison, Rick’s father, is only on the show in occasional cameos, while it has been announced that Chumlee’s role has been greatly expanded, with the affable reality star starring solo, without any of the Harrisons nearby.

 Due to the success of Pawn Stars, all four are now millionaires.
 Because of this, visitors to the pawn shop will not find any of the quartet behind the counter, but instead at charity events and as fodder for the paparazzi.
 Rick “The Spotter” Harrison recently revealed to George Knapp on LasVegasNow that when he got married just about four years ago, helicopters were flying overhead trying to get a snap for a tabloid.